Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 Smart Scheduling: How ATG Fills Your Calendar Without You Lifting a Finger

-Patient acquisition, appointment booking, and route optimization — all handled by the platform.
+Patient acquisition, appointment booking, and route optimization — all handled by the operating system.
 You set your availability and service area.
 ATG drives the patients.
 Here's how the scheduling engine works for mobile providers.

 Read More →